ElEd0/real-mc-launcher/README.md

 #### More
 - The launcher has been tested in minecraft versions: 1.8.x, 1.12.x, 1.16.x and 1.19.x.
 But it probably works with all releases and snapshots
 - Optifine has been tested
-- Forge has NOT been tested, but it probably works (I hope)
+- Forge has been tested

 #### Building
 Project dependencies are: